Joboman555/ProteinFinder/README.md

 3. Using celery for django async tasks
 4. Using redis
 5. Passing and parsing JSON responses from get requests.
+6. How to configure heroku with django, celery, and postgres

 ## Areas for improvement